Ye shahar nahin mehfil hai, ye Delhi hai mere yaar, bus ishq, mohabbat, pyar

 Delhi is India's capital and one of the fastest-growing cities in the world.
 Lively and full of cheer, it has managed to keep its culture, feel, and look intact while working on developing the modern-day infrastructure at par with global cities.
 Here, we bring you a carefully-curated list of Delhi tourist places that will give you a glimpse into its rich historical, cultural, architectural, and political significance.

-The former residence of the British Viceroy, Rashtrapati Bhawan, is a fine example of architectural splendour.
+The former residence of the British Viceroy, Rashtrapati Bhawan, is a fine example of architectural splendor.
 It has 2.5 km long corridors and 340 rooms.
-Do not miss out on enjoying a glimpse of the massive Presidential library, the domed Durbar Hall and the gilded Ashoka Hall.
+Do not miss out on enjoying a glimpse of the massive Presidential library, the domed Durbar Hall, and the gilded Ashoka Hall.
 The walls of this palatial building resonate with years of history, power, and culture.
 It was built in 1912 by Sir Edwin Lutyens and is one of the best places to visit in Delhi.

 Located in the heart of the city, The India Gate stands tall as the largest war memorial.
 It was built in memory of soldiers who lost their lives in different wars protecting the country against enemy attacks.
 Names of 13300 soldiers are inscribed on its walls.
 The Flame of Immortal Soldiers or Amar Jawan Jyoti can be seen below the arch.